marklogic/marklogic-kubernetes/README.md

       port: 5432
 ```
 You can remove/add/modify the entry in ports by providing your own entry.
 For each entry, you need to specify the name, type and port.
 There are three type backend supported when configuring the loadbalancer:
-1. STAT: statistic page from HAProxy where it displays the status of the traffic and backends
-2. HTTP: configure the backend as HTTP proxy that handles HTTPC traffic.
+1. HTTP: configure the backend as HTTP proxy that handles HTTPC traffic.
 It also configured to handle Cookie based session affinity and multi-statement trasaction from MarkLogic Client.
-3. TCP: configure the backend as TCP proxy that handles TCP traffic.
+2. TCP: configure the backend as TCP proxy that handles TCP traffic.

 #### Automatic Reload Configuration